jlsdff/Module-3/readme.md

 # Tekken Token Smart Contract

-This repository contains the Tekken Token (TKN) smart contract, which is an ERC20-compliant token with additional functionalities for minting and burning tokens.
+This repository contains the Tekken Token (TKN) smart contract, an ERC20-compliant token with additional functionalities for minting and burning tokens.
 The contract leverages OpenZeppelin's robust and secure libraries.

 ## Key Features